-Apply a repellent of choice to exposed skin (note the availability of DEET free products as well).
-The Centers for Disease Control (CDC) and American Academy of Pediatrics (AAP) both recommend using DEET based repellents to help prevent mosquito and tick bites.
-The CDC states that DEET-based repellents are safe when used according to the directions and the AAP suggests that products containing up to 30 percent DEET can be used on children over the age of two months.
-For more information on the safe and proper application of DEET products, visit www.deetonline.org.
+Protect your family by using an EPA (Environmental Protection Agency) approved repellent on exposed skin.
+Go to the EPA website and take the quiz to determine which repellent is right for you.
+The CDC (Centers for Disease Control) states that DEET-based repellents are safe when used according to the directions and the AAP (American Academy of Pediatrics) suggests that products containing up to 30 percent DEET can be used on children over the age of two months.
+For more information on the safe and proper application of DEET products, visit https://www.repellentinfo.org.

-Picaridin is an emerging repellent that warrants your attention...check out this recent article from Consumer Reports.
+Picaridin is an emerging repellent that warrants your attention…check out this article from Consumer Reports.

 - Have a wood pile?

 - Have bird feeders?

 - Live near a field with tall grass?

 - See chipmunks or mice in your yard?

 - See deer on or around your property?

 - Have a history of tick activity in your community?

 - Have leaf litter around the perimeter of your property?